 Did you devote enough time to your preparation?
 It is recommended that negotiators invest at least five times the amount of time in preparation as they anticipate the negotiation itself to take.
 That means if you anticipate a 1 hour meeting for the negotiation, you should devote at least five hours to preparing for it.

-Some examples of how to evaluate your preparation, post-negotiation…
+How to evaluate your preparation, post-negotiation

 Were you missing critical pieces of information you should have known or should have had available during the negotiation?
 Evaluate how that oversight happened.
 Is there something you need to fix in your research or communication process?